WebAssembly/spec/document/core/valid/modules.rst

 Start Function
 ~~~~~~~~~~~~~~

-Start function declarations :math:`\start` are not classified by any type.
+Start function declarations ${:start} are not classified by any type.

 :math:`\{ \SFUNC~x \}`
 ......................